kennyshittu/Rave/README.md

 # Rave
 Rave is an android plugin for interacting with the Flutterwave payment api.
-It's easy to use and integrate into you existing project.
+It's easy to use and integrate into your existing project.
 Also, it takes away the extra UI design work, Rave has a nice custom dialog box (both portrait & landscape) for collecting transaction details from users.

 ## Design